-(4) Hand-held portable transmitters are not required to comply with the automatic reduction of carrier power in (g)(2) of this section; and
+(4) Hand-held portable transmitters certified after [the date this Order becomes effective or certified three years after this Order becomes effective are required to comply with the automatic reduction of carrier power in (g)(2) of this section; and

+REASON: consequential to WRC12.
+Needed to protect satellite detection of AIS.